snowplow/snowplow/README.md

 **To find out more, please check out the [Snowplow website][website] and the [docs website][docs].**

-If you wish to get everything setup and managed for you, you can take a look at our commercial offer, [Snowplow Insights][insights].

 ### Try Snowplow

 Setting up a full open-source Snowplow pipeline requires a non-trivial amount of engineering expertise and time investment.
 You might be interested in finding out what Snowplow can do first, by setting up [Try Snowplow][try-snowplow].

+### Our Commercial Offering
+If you wish to get everything setup and managed for you, you can consider [Snowplow Insights][insights], our commercial offer, and [request a demo][request-a-demo].

 ### Version Compatibility Matrix